 Therefore, the non-compliant component of the building, will not give rise to contravening this objective of the development standard.
+Further, the development achieves the planning principle as established in Project Venture Developments, as to compatibility on these aspects.

 (c) to minimise any adverse impact of development on the scenic quality of Warringah's coastal and bush environments,